ninabarzh/broomstick/content/posts/A-very-special-club-for-spooks-who-cant-follow-their-own-rules.md

 ### The legal loophole (Or: How to be above the law without even trying)

-Politicians love to drone on about oversight and restraint, but here’s the kicker: if GCHQ can’t legally snoop on Brits, the NSA will do it for them—and vice versa.
+Politicians love to drone on about oversight and restraint, and here’s the kicker: if GCHQ can’t legally snoop on Brits, the NSA will do it for them—and vice versa.
 It’s like a babysitting circle, except instead of watching the kids, they’re hoovering up every email, text, and questionable Google search.

 And if anyone complains?
 The laws get "updated"—not to rein in the spies, but to retroactively bless whatever they were already doing.
-Because when has "we were technically breaking the rules, but now we’ve rewritten them" ever failed as a defence?
+Because when has "we were technically breaking the rules, and now we’ve rewritten them" ever failed as a defence?

 ### Snowden’s Greatest Hits